top of page

 2. Exploring Goals or Intentions: We review progress on goals and celebrate any successes.
 If specific goals feel too rigid at this time, we'll discuss intentions and areas of growth that feel meaningful to you (like incorporating more play or gentle movement).
 Together, we'll work on specific requests you have around your goals, obstacles you're experiencing, and any observations you've made.

-4. Closing and Next Steps: At the end of the session, we’ll take time to reflect and define small, actionable steps to move forward.
-This wrap-up is intended to leave you feeling centred, empowered, and supported.
+4. Closing and Next Steps: At the end of the session, we’ll reflect and define actionable steps to move forward.
+This wrap-up is intended to leave you feeling centred, empowered, and excited.

 Who Benefits from this Coaching Approach?

-While my coaching practice primarily supports individuals living with chronic illnesses such as fibromyalgia, Long Covid, and ME/CFS, those experiencing burnout or seeking a more gentle approach can also greatly benefit.
+My coaching practice supports individuals with chronic illnesses like fibromyalgia, LONG COVID, and ME/CFS, as well as those experiencing burnout, living with neurodiversity and anyone seeking a body-brain approach.
 Partnering with our nervous system and building resilience is valuable for EVERY BODY.
-Many of us struggle with self-regulation and effective pacing, which can manifest in ways like perfectionism and shame.
+Many of us struggle with self-regulation and effective pacing, which can show up as perfectionism and shame.

 Want to Learn More?

-If this approach resonates with you, I’d love to connect!
-Book a complimentary initial call here, and let’s chat.
+As a trauma-informed practitioner trained through the Nervous System School, I offer life coaching tailored to your unique needs.
+If this approach resonates with you, I’d love to talk with you!
+Book a complimentary initial call here.

 Comments